Understanding Alzheimer’s Risk: Causes, Prevention, and the Promise of Hyperbaric Oxygen

 Chronic pain is one of the most common reasons why people seek medical care today.
 It’s also a leading cause of disability.
 Chronic pain can be debilitating when it’s severe enough.
 Many people who suffer from it experience a loss of mobility, leaving them unable to leave their homes or even their beds.
 While chronic pain this intense is rare, even less severe pain can leave you unable to enjoy activities you once loved, potentially leading to isolation and mental health problems like depression.

 In its most basic sense, pain is a sensation of discomfort created by the brain in response to unpleasant stimuli.
-If you stub your toe on a table leg, the nerve endings in your toe will fire and send a signal to your brain, telling the brain that it’s been hurt.
+If you stub your toe on a table leg, the nerve endings in your toe will send a signal to your brain, telling the brain that it’s been hurt.
 The brain then emits a signal back through your body, which you experience as pain.

 Everyone experiences chronic pain in different ways.
 There is no standard sensation or unifying characteristic.

-Chronic pain may be caused in response to acute pain, like a lingering ache in your back after pulling a disc.
+Chronic pain may be caused in response to acute pain, like a lingering ache in your back after rupturing or pulling a disc.
 Doctors and patients alike often mistake chronic pain for acute pain at first, because it may appear that chronic pain is simply the re-emergence of an old injury.
 But chronic pain is a pain that has taken on a life of its own.

 If you feel depressed, then you’re more likely to experience chronic pain more intensely.
 If your pain is so intense that you can no longer leave your home, then your depression can worsen from the isolation, creating a vicious cycle.